Benefits and Risks of Hypertrophy Training: A Complete Guide

 Benefits of Hypertrophy Training

 Additionally, increased muscle mass can slightly improve metabolic rate, which aids in fat loss and better overall body composition.
-However, the effect is modest, with 1 kg of added muscle increasing resting metabolic rate by approximately 13-15 kcal/day, according to current research.
+However, the effect is modest, with 1 kg of added muscle increasing resting metabolic rate by approximately 13-15 kcal/day (Tanaka et al., 2017).
 Beyond enhancing performance and aesthetics, hypertrophy training offers health benefits such as improved bone density, reduced osteoporosis risk, and greater insulin sensitivity in individuals with pre-existing metabolic conditions.

-Hypertrophy training can also foster mental health improvements, boosting self-esteem and reducing anxiety or depression symptoms.
+Resistance training, including hypertrophy-focused protocols, has been proven to foster mental health improvements, boost self-esteem, and reduce anxiety or depression symptoms (O’Connor et al., 2010).
 Achieving personal fitness goals can create a sense of accomplishment, which serves as a long-term motivator for individuals striving to maintain a healthy lifestyle.

 Risks and Drawbacks of Hypertrophy Training